Half-Life (video game): Development

 Valve took a novel approach of assigning a small team to build a prototype level containing every element in the game and then spent a month iterating on the level.
 When the rest of the team played the level, which the designer Ken Birdwell described as "Die Hard meets Evil Dead", they agreed to use it as a baseline.
 The team developed three theories about what made the level fun.
 First, it had several interesting things happen in it, all triggered by the player rather than a timer so that the player would set the pace of the level.
 Second, the level responded to any player action, even for something as simple as adding graphic decals to wall textures to show a bullet impact.
 Finally, the level warned the player of imminent danger to allow them to avoid it, rather than killing the player with no warning.

 To move forward with this unified design, Valve sought a game designer but found no one suitable.
 Instead, Valve created the "cabal", initially a group of six individuals from across all departments that worked primarily for six months straight in six-hour meetings four days a week.
 The cabal was responsible for all elements of design, including level layouts, key events, enemy designs, narrative, and the introduction of gameplay elements relative to the story.
 The collaboration proved successful, and once the cabal had come to decisions on types of gameplay elements that would be needed, mini-cabals from other departments most affected by the choice were formed to implement these elements.
 Membership in the main cabal rotated since the required commitment created burnout.

+Valve hired the novelist Marc Laidlaw (pictured in 2011) to write the story.

 The cabal produced a 200-page design document detailing nearly every aspect of the game.
 They also produced a 30-page document for the narrative, and hired the science fiction novelist Marc Laidlaw to help manage the script.
 Laidlaw said his contribution was to add "old storytelling tricks" to the team's ambitious designs: "I was in awe of [the team].
 It felt to me like I was just borrowing from old standards while they were the ones doing something truly new."
 Rather than dictate narrative elements "from some kind of ivory tower of authorial inspiration", he worked with the team to improvise ideas, and was inspired by their experiments.
 For example, he conceived the opening train ride after an engineer implemented train code for another concept.